MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-bar-format.md

   - For clustered column charts, you can [overlap the columns](#overlap-columns-in-series).
   - For clustered column and bar charts, you have the option to **Erode** or **Explode** the stacked series.

-- **Advanced ribbon settings**: Highlight a series or create visual continuity with an array of options including matching series color or choosing a color selection, transparency, border color matching or color selection, border width, and border spacing.
+- **Advanced ribbon settings**: Highlight a series or create visual continuity with an array of options.
+These options include matching series color or choosing a color selection, transparency, border color matching or color selection, border width, and border spacing.

 For more comprehensive information about these features for column and bar charts, see the [Power BI Visuals blog post on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7138638604704129024/).